Bhaktha Markandeya

-Bhakta Markandeya is an Indian film shot simultaneously in Tamil and Kannada languages and directed by B. S. Ranga with a different supporting cast in each of the versions.
-Master Anand played the title role of Markandeya in both the versions.
+Bhakta Markandeya is an Indian film simultaneously made in Tamil and Kannada languages and directed by B. S. Ranga with a different supporting cast in each version.
+Master Anand played the title role of Markandeya in both versions.
 The film was released in 1957.

 Plot

-The theme of the story is the nullification of the powers of Yama (the God of Death) by Lord Shiva.
+The theme of the story is the nullification of the powers of Yama (Hindu god of death) by Shiva.

 Lord Shiva blesses sage Mrukanda Maharshi and his wife with a child.
 Their child, Markandeya, was given a lease of 16 years to live in this world.
 But the child worships Lord Shiva with unlimited Bhakthi (devotion).
 When he completes 16 years of age, Yama comes to take his life as appointed.
 Markandeya grips the Shivalinga and Lord Shiva appears before Yama and tells him not to take Markandeya's life, because he (Lord Shiva) has blessed the boy.
 So, Markandeya becomes an immortal.
 The moral of the story is that one who surrenders to God need not worry about death.